-11ax Editor: Modify the following sentence in 27.9.2.1 General operation with Non-SRG OBSS_PD level as follows

-The most recently received Spatial Reuse Parameter Set element from its associated AP had the Non-SRG OBSS_PD SR Disallowed subfield equal to 0 or the STA is an AP and its most recently transmitted Spatial Reuse Parameter Set element had the Non-SRG OBSS_PD SR Disallowed subfield equal to 0. (#12429)

-11ax Editor: Modify the following sentence in 27.9.2.1 General operation with Non-SRG OBSS_PD level as follows

-NOTE - If an AP wants to get the protection equivalent to SR_DELAY, when transmitting a trigger frame in non-HE format, it might not transmit the trigger frame in a VHT PPDU, but in a non-HT or an HT PPDU. (#11736)

 11ax Editor: Modify the following sentence in 27.9.2.2 General operation with Non-SRG OBSS_PD level as follows

+The most recently received Spatial Reuse Parameter Set element from its associated AP had the Non-SRG OBSS_PD SR Disallowed subfield equal to 0 or the non-AP STA has not received a Spatial Reuse Parameter Set element from its associated AP or the STA is an AP and its most recently transmitted Spatial Reuse Parameter Set element had the Non-SRG OBSS_PD SR Disallowed subfield equal to 0 or the STA is an AP and has not transmitted a Spatial Reuse Parameter Set element. (#12429)

+11ax Editor: Modify the following sentence in 27.9.2.2 General operation with Non-SRG OBSS_PD level as follows

+NOTE - If an AP wants to get the protection equivalent to SR_DELAY, when transmitting a trigger frame in non-HE format, it might not transmit the trigger frame in a VHT PPDU, but in a non-HT or in an HT PPDU with the TXVECTOR parameter AGGREGATION set to 0. (#11736)

+11ax Editor: Modify the following sentence in 27.9.2.3 General operation with SRG OBSS_PD level as follows

-NOTE - If an AP wants to get the protection equivalent to SR_DELAY, when transmitting a trigger frame in non-HE format, it might not transmit the trigger frame in a VHT PPDU, but in a non-HT or an HT PPDU. (#11736)
+NOTE - If an AP wants to get the protection equivalent to SR_DELAY, when transmitting a trigger frame in non-HE format, it might not transmit the trigger frame in a VHT PPDU, but in a non-HT or in an HT PPDU with the TXVECTOR parameter AGGREGATION set to 0. (#11736)